ppaez/pyramid_tutorial_maintain/index.rst

   - After the listing, include this legend: *(The highlighted lines are the ones that need to be changed.)*

+- If an improvement is made in one wiki tutorial, check the corresponding section in the other wiki tutorial and, if appropriate, make the same improvement there.

 Tools
 =====